 The frequency of each output is determined by the configuration of the APLL, the APLL's output dividers, and the per-output dividers.
-Each bank of outputs can be connected to APLL's integer divider, the APLL's fractional divider, or Path 2 (see section 5.15) using the appropriate field in the OCMUX registers.
+Each bank of outputs can be connected to either APLL's integer divider or fractional divider using the appropriate field in the OCMUX registers.